Whether you’re recovering from a heart attack or trying to prevent one, a healthy diet should be part of the plan.

 - top sirloin

 Portion size is key.
-According to the U.S. Department of Agriculture, a 3-ounce serving of these cuts has 4.5 grams or less of saturated fat and less than 95 milligrams of cholesterol.
+According to the U.S. Department of Agriculture, a 3.5-ounce serving of lean beef has 4.5 grams or less of saturated fat and less than 95 milligrams of cholesterol.

-Diets rich in whole grains have been shown to reduce high blood pressure, high cholesterol levels, and the risk of strokes, states the AHA.
-You can substitute up to half the amount of all-purpose flour with whole-wheat flour in almost all your favorite baking recipes.
-For added texture, try using ¼ cup of rolled oats in place of all-purpose flour.
+Diets rich in whole grains have been shown to reduce high blood pressure, high cholesterol levels, and the risk of strokes, according to the AHA.
+You can substitute up to half the amount of all-purpose flour with whole-wheat flour in almost all of your favorite baking recipes.
+For added texture, try using 1/4 cup of rolled oats in place of all-purpose flour.

-Expert Tip: Don’t like the flavor or texture of whole wheat?
-Look for white whole-wheat flour.
+Expert’s tip: Don’t like the flavor or texture of whole wheat?
+Look for 100 percent white whole-wheat flour.
 It’s milder in flavor, but still has all the nutrition.

-Expert's Tip: High quantities of sugar can be found in items like ketchup, salad dressings, and sauces, so read the labels carefully.
+Expert’s tip: High quantities of sugar can be found in items like ketchup, salad dressings, and sauces, so read the labels carefully.
+Every teaspoon equals 4 grams of sugar.